Login to Complete _An Application_ or to Access Judging Panel

 Tips for Creating Strong Awards Entries:

-- Watch this uncut 2015 Jury video on YouTube with valuable tips on preparing an appealing submission.
+- This uncut 2015 Jury video contains valuable tips on preparing an appealing submission.
 (26:53 min) See also AIA DC’s ‘Winning 101’ resource on design awards and competition entries.

 - Consider investing in photography - it really can make or break a project.
 Use a professional photographer if possible.
 Starting and ending with good photography is key for a great presentation of the project.
 Images That Inspire: Great Photography Pays for Itself